-Priceline.com's "Name Your Own Price" system for hotels allows you to select an area in which to stay, check-in / check-out dates, number of rooms, and minimum star rating.
+Priceline's "Name Your Own Price" bidding system allows you to select a general area in which to stay, check-in and check-out dates, number of rooms, and minimum star rating.
 Then, you get to submit a price that you're willing to pay for your stay.
 If your price is accepted, Priceline will book your hotel for you.

 Open your web browser and go to www.priceline.com.
 In the menu across the top of the screen, click Hotels.

 Scroll down to the "Name Your Own Price" section and click Start Your Hotel Bid Now.

 Like if you were booking a hotel normally through Priceline, you must enter your destination (can be a city, airport, or nearby point of interest), check-in and check-out dates, and the number of rooms that you wish to book.
 Then click Bid Now.

 First, you need to pick a specific area in which you want your hotel to be located, and select the quality of the hotel that you wish to stay in.

 Under the "Step 1" section, click the check box beside the area in which you want your hotel to be located (you can use the map on the right to see where each area is).
 You must select at least one area, but you can select more than one as well.